 - Amateurs could also benefit from sniffing ammonia when trying to lift particularly heavy weights.

-- But there's a right and wrong way to sniff smelling salts, with many people using it with the wrong timing.
+- But there's a right and wrong way to sniff smelling salts, as many people are not getting the timing right.

 What's In That Bottle That Powerlifters Sniff Before A Heavy Lift?